chrissnell/GoBalloon/README.md

 ----------
 Initial work has been focused on making the communication and telemetry systems functional.
 To that end, this is what works right now:

-* APRS Controller (uses APRS and AX.25 libraries to send and receive messages to/from ground control)
+* APRS Controller (sends position reports, receives+acks cutdown messages)
 * Balloon cutdown, triggered remotely by APRS message
 * NMEA GPS processing / gpsd integration
 * AX.25/KISS packet encoding and decoding over local serial line and TCP